nextstrain/nextstrain.org/static-site/content/docs/03-tutorials/01-zika.md

 We will first make the build step-by-step using an example data set.
 Then we will see how to automate this stepwise process by defining a pathogen build script.

-If you haven't already worked through the [Quickstart](quickstart), you may want to back up and begin there before continuing with this tutorial.
+If you haven't already looked at the [Quickstart](/docs/getting-started/quickstart), you may want to skim through that before continuing with this tutorial.

 ## Setup

-If you have the [Nextstrain command-line interface (CLI) tool](https://github.com/nextstrain/cli) installed from following the [Quickstart](quickstart), then you're all set!

-Otherwise, you'll need to either [install the CLI](quickstart#set-up-your-computer) or [install the Nextstrain components](../getting-started/installation) individually.
+To run this tutorial you'll need either:
+* augur and auspice installed -- [see installation instructions here](../getting-started/installation#install-augur-with-conda).
+* the nextstrain CLI tool -- see [the quickstart for more info](/docs/getting-started/quickstart).

+You'll also need to install `git` -- [see here](/docs/getting-started/installation).

 ## Build steps